Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Introduction

 Moreover, Person ReID is intrinsically an open-world problem: identities in the test set (query and gallery sets) are disjoint from those in the training set, while ImageNet training and test sets have the same classes.
 Aside from this, ReID datasets can be as large as ImageNet: Market1501~\cite{zheng2015scalable} has 751 identities in the training set, DukeMTMC-ReID~\cite{ristani2016performance} has 702, and MSMT17~\cite{wei2018person} even exceeds ImageNet with 1041 classes in the training set.
 This clearly shows that Person ReID is a more demanding task than ImageNet classification, and general state-of-the-art self-supervised learning methods are not suitable for the task.
-These methods result in much less accurate models when compared to prior unsupervised learning methods tailored specifically to ReID, even with ImageNet weight initialization~\cite{zhang2021refining, ge2020self}.
+Previous works~\cite{ge2020self, zhang2021refining} verified that these methods result in much less accurate models when compared to unsupervised learning methods tailored specifically to ReID, even with ImageNet weight initialization.

+Text Authorship Attribution (TAA) faces similar challenges.
+TAA aims to recover, from a gallery, texts from the same author of a query text.
+Multiple authors writing a social media post about the same topic (e.g., politics, sports, economics, etc.) might use similar vocabulary, which can make the texts similar, resulting in high inter-class similarity.
+Conversely, the same author can write about different topics, which leads to high intra-class disparity.
+Moreover, we address a more challenging scenario than the usual evaluation scenario for TAA, since we adopt the open-set scenario where training and test sets are disjoint in terms of identities.

-In this context, we aim to design a novel self-supervised learning pipeline to handle tasks that require a robust distance measure and fine-grained analysis.
+In this context, we propose a novel self-supervised learning approach to handling the fully-unsupervised Person ReID and Text Authorship Attribution tasks, which require a robust distance measure and a fine-grained analysis.
 We start by considering a common approach: \textbf{clustering steps} to propose pseudo-labels to unlabeled samples and \textbf{optimization steps} to update the model supervised by those pseudo-labels~\cite{ge2020self, chen2020enhancing, 9521886}.
 However, prior methods that consider this approach often overlook two aspects: the quality of the features and the choice of hyper-parameters for the clustering algorithm.
 If the features are not too descriptive, samples from different classes might end up closer in the feature space, leading them to be clustered together, increasing the number of false positives and ultimately hindering model updates.
 Even when the features are adequate, a bad choice of hyper-parameters for the clustering process might yield suboptimal groups.